AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-forms-cloud-service.md

 <!-- ## Prerequisites {#prerequisites}

 If you are new to AEM as a cloud service, contact your Adobe representative to create an organization identifier for your company in the Adobe Identity Management System (IMS).
 Once Adobe has created an organization for your company, your designated administrator is added as the first member of the organization.
-The administrator can setup an AEM Forms as a Cloud Service instance.
+The administrator can setup an [!DNL AEM Forms] as a [!DNL Cloud Service] instance.

 ## Onboard and set up a new environment {#onboard-and-setup-a-new-environment}

 Log in to Cloud Manager and create a program.
-After the program is ready, create environments, add developers or users to environments, and run the pipeline to get the latest version of AEM Forms as a Cloud Service and start developing for your environment.
+After the program is ready, create environments, add developers or users to environments, and run the pipeline to get the latest version of [!DNL AEM Forms] as a [!DNL Cloud Service] and start developing for your environment.
 The detailed steps are:

 1. Contact your Adobe representative to create an organization identifier for your company in the Adobe Identity Management System (IMS) and provide access to an administrator in your organization.
 1. Configure [Automated Forms Conversion Service](https://experienceleague.adobe.com/docs/aem-forms-automated-conversion-service/using/configure-service.html?lang=en).
 After a configuration is complete, a profile for [!DNL Automated Forms Conversion Service] is available in [Admin Console](https://adminconsole.adobe.com/).